Gagan4015/Demo-Project/README.md

 # Demo-Project
-This is a demo project for Git &amp; GitHub.
+This is a demo project for Git &amp; GitHub A.C class.